Great to hear you’re interested in contributing to the BusinessZone community!

 A big part of achieving that mission is publishing content written by entrepreneurs for entrepreneurs.
 Blogs provide you with a great opportunity to showcase your knowledge and experience in one of the most popular areas of the site, and to help other entrepreneurs in the community deal with the challenges they face.

 Am I the right person to write a blog?

 Here’s a few pointers to help you get started:

 - Contributors are normally entrepreneurs, investors or related business experts

 - Be honest - it’s really helpful to share the challenges you’ve faced

-- Make it personal - create an account using your name rather than your company’s, and include a biography, links, photo etc.
+- Make it personal - create an account using your name rather than your company’s, and include as much information in your profile as possible

 - Don’t self-promote – press releases and any content deemed excessively self-promotional will be removed